 Books, Podcasts and Blogs

 It’s also a good idea to look through a few books on the topic.
 The Elements of Style is a classic reference.
 The book Clean, Well-Lighted Sentences seems like a nice starting point as well, though I haven’t read it myself.
 On Writing Well also looks promising (thanks for the tip, Juan Rodriguez).

 Lastly, consider keeping up with podcasts and blogs that discuss grammar and language.
 In addition to exposing you to new rules and concepts, these resources will help you remember to pay attention to your writing.
 For this purpose, I recommend:

-- The Grammar Girl blog and podcast by Mignon Fogarty
+- The Grammar Girl Quick and Dirty Tips for Better Writing blog and podcast by Mignon Fogarty

-- The Way with Words podcast by Martha Barnette and Grant Barrett
+- The Way with Words radio program and podcast by Martha Barnette and Grant Barrett

 These books, articles and podcasts might help you get started, but you won’t get far unless you discipline yourself to examine every email and report that you produce with a critical eye.
 Remember to spelcheck.
-Use grammar-checking tools, such as Grammarly.
+Use grammar-checking tools.
 Ask others for feedback.
 Set time aside to make revisions.
 Practice.
 Getting better at anything takes time and energy, so be patient.